-Auto Art Body Shop has eight locations across Middle Tennessee; Murfreesboro, Smyrna, Nashville, Franklin, Mt.
+Auto Art Body Shop has nine locations across Middle Tennessee; Murfreesboro, Smyrna, Nashville, Franklin, Mt.
 Juliet and Hendersonville.

 We specialize in providing expert service for both major and minor auto collision repairs.
 Our up-to-date technologies and machines operated by our experienced team of professionals can restore your vehicle back to its former state and have it running as good as new!